nppc/uStepper/README.md

 2. After 5 seconds settings will be restored to factory default and board will restart.

 ## Latest firmware
-[uStepperV2_800.hex with 800 steps range in Servo mode](https://raw.githubusercontent.com/nppc/uStepper-support/master/Bin/uStepperV2_800.hex) (right-click and save link as...)
+[uStepperV2.1_800.hex with 800 steps range in Servo mode](https://raw.githubusercontent.com/nppc/uStepper-support/master/Bin/uStepperV2_1_800.hex) (right-click and save link as...)

+### Changelog
+#### 02.01.2021
+Fix a bug that prevented configuration saving if board was not powercycled before entering to configuration mode.

+Extended a timeout in stick calibration to prevent big jitter setting if stick wasn't returned to center fast enough.
+Now pause is 2 seconds (before it was 1).